 The student laboratory has safety equipment available to students in case of fire, hazardous material spill, personal injury, earthquake, or any circumstance requiring evacuation/lockdown of the building.
-This equipment includes a safety shower and eyewash station, fume hood, splash shield and goggles, gloves (synthetic exam gloves, heavy duty vinyl gloves, and insulated oven gloves), and a spill clean-up kit.
+This equipment includes a safety shower and eyewash station, fume hood, splash shield, gloves, and a chemical spill clean-up kit.
 Students are instructed in the use of all these items during the Introduction course, are tested on their location and use, and are expected to use them appropriately when the situation warrants.